Intersection theory, relative cohomology and the Feynman parametrization: Intersection theory for the Feynman parametrization

 In the above, we have assumed that all $\nu_i > 0$.
 If some of the $\nu_i$'s are zero, the corresponding propagator denominators $D_i$ are actually absent in the integral.
 These kind of integrals belong to sub-sectors within the integral family.
 In this case, we don't need to introduce the $x_i$ variable at all into the Feynman parametrization.
 Equivalently, we can insert a $\delta(x_i)$ into the integration measure, and get rid of the $\Gamma(\nu_i)$ in the denominator.
 This is also equivalent to introducing a regulator $D_i^{-\rho}$ in the integrand.
 After Feynman parametrization, this becomes

 By introducing these $\delta(x_i)$, we can express integrals in all sectors of the family using a unified LP polynomial $G \equiv \mathcal{U} + \mathcal{W}$.
-This is also connected to the concept of relative cohomology that we will discuss later.
+To ensure mathematical rigor, we emphasize that the Dirac $\delta$-functions employed in this framework constitute Radon measures within the context of Lebesgue integrals.
+These are related to the concept of relative cohomology to be introduced later.
+For these measure-theoretic concepts, we refer the readers to Chapter~6 of \cite{rudin1991functional} for a comprehensive introduction.

 With the regulators as above, we can also incorporate the situations where some $\nu_i < 0$.
 The corresponding $D_i$'s are present in the numerator instead of in the denominator, and are usually called irreducible scalar products (ISPs) in the literature.
-In this case, we can integrate by parts and obtain
+In this case, we can integrate by parts and obtain\footnote{Alternatively, one may perform a formal expansion in terms of derivatives of the $\delta$-function, as discussed in \cite{Brunello:2023rpq}.}

 Therefore, we can again express the integrals using the same $G$ polynomial.
 Note that the action of the partial derivatives will result in a factor $G^{\nu_i}$ multiplying the usual $G^{-d/2}$.
 These correspond to integrals in shifted spacetime dimensions, and are often regarded as troublesome in many IBP reduction methods.
 However, it is a trivial problem in methods based on intersection theory, since integrands with extra factors of $G$ in the denominator are treated automatically in a unified way.